ShareXin/ShareXin/README.md

 2. `cargo install`

 ## Changelog
+#### [0.6.7] - 2018-10-??
+- Colors for character count on message popup match colors on Twitter Web
+- Character count on message popup turns yellow when approaching limit with 20 characters left, just like on Twitter Web
+- Bug fix with `--upgrade` also triggering normal cli help
+- Didn't know `unreachable!("")` was a thing, replaced some instances of `panic!()` with it
+- Removed useless `error::fatal()` message
+- Disabling *"Ok"* button when no text is entered or when too much text is over service limit

 #### [0.6.6] - 2018-10-31
 - More testing done
 - Removed some strange and unneccesary lines